 Og det tror jeg han har litt rett i.
 SV gjorde også mye riktig på nett, men de konsentrerte seg om sine egne nettsider og på bruken av Youtube, men de var bortimot usynlige på Twitter, og sendte dermed et signal om at de ikke tar velgerne sine seriøst.
 Jeg så heller ikke mye til de andre partiene på Twitter, kanskje med unntak av Høyre.
 Miljøpartiet de Grønne hadde også tilstedeværelse på Twitter.

-huge big fan of Spotify, it is basically running 24/7 at work and at home, but yesterday I wanted to test the collaborative playlist feature.
+I am a huge big fan of Spotify, it is basically running 24/7 at work and at home, but yesterday I wanted to test the collaborative playlist feature.
 I made a Spotify playlist called “It’s friday and I’m in love” and inviting people on Twitter to join in.
 The result was really interesting.
 We created a very strange soundtrack indeed, but I feel like people respected the theme set by the playlist name and first song, and without being explicitly asked to do so.
 The list even got Rick-rolled by someone adding “Never gonna give you up” on every other line (and then regretted and removed them again), which in my opinion is the ultimate honor.

 Cute and social experiment, it almost feels like magic when you see the list growing by the minute.